cjbarrie/sicss_21/02_text_as_data/01-word-freq/01-word-freq.md

 To practice these skills, we will use a dataset that has already been collected from the Edinburgh Fringe Festival website.
 You can try this out yourself too: to obtain these data, you must first obtain an API key.
 Instructions on how to do this are available at the [Edinburgh Fringe API page](https://api.edinburghfestivalcity.com/documentation/fringe_approval):

 ![Alt Text](data/fringeapi.png)

-This might sound complicated but it isn't really.
-In essence, APIs simply provide data in a more usable format without the need for alternative techniques such as web scraping.
-Be warned, too, that some websites do not permit automated web scraping, meaning the use of an API is essential.

 ##  Load data and packages